Tag Archives: nuclear powers

 The Viability of Nonviolent Defence Today

-“Non-violent defence” is an oxymoron.
+“Non-violent defense” is an oxymoron.
 Or so it appears to many people.
-You hear the word “defence”, you think of “military”.
+You hear the word “defense”, you think of “military”.
 You hear the term “national security”, you think of a state’s military strength (and perhaps diplomacy).
-The military has hi-jacked the terms defence and national security.
-Consequently, it sounds absurd to talk about non-violent defence.
+The military has hi-jacked the terms defense and national security.
+Consequently, it sounds absurd to talk about non-violent defense.

 But is the idea so preposterous?